ecmwf/metview-python/docs/api/icon/percentile.rst

          1. If the ``interpolation`` method is Nearest Neighbour , the following equation is used: P-th = V[int(R + 0.5)]

-         2. If the ``interpolation`` method is Linear , the following steps are used:
+         2. If the ``interpolation`` method is "linear" , the following steps are used:

          1. Define IR as the integer portion of R